Futurama: Films

 When Comedy Central began negotiating for the rights to air Futurama reruns, Fox suggested that there was a possibility of also creating new episodes.
 Negotiations were already underway with the possibility of creating two or three straight-to-DVD films.
 When Comedy Central committed to sixteen new episodes, it was decided that four films would be produced.
 On April 26, 2006, Groening noted in an interview that co-creator David X. Cohen and numerous writers from the original series would be returning to work on the movies.
 All the original voice actors participated.
 In February 2007, Groening explained the format of the new stories: "[The crew is] writing them as movies and then we're going to chop them up, reconfigure them, write new material and try to make them work as separate episodes."

 The first film, Bender's Big Score, was written by Ken Keeler and Cohen, and includes return appearances by the Nibblonians, Seymour, Barbados Slim, Robot Santa, the "God" space entity, Al Gore, and Zapp Brannigan.
 It was animated in widescreen and was released on standard DVD on November 27, 2007, with a possible Blu-ray Disc release to follow.
 A release on HD DVD was rumored but later officially denied.
 Futurama: Bender's Big Score was the first DVD release for which 20th Century Fox implemented measures intended to reduce the total carbon footprint of the production, manufacturing, and distribution processes.
 Where it was not possible to completely eliminate carbon, output carbon offsets were used, thus making the complete process carbon neutral.

 The second movie, The Beast with a Billion Backs, was released on June 24, 2008.
-The third movie, Bender's Game, was released on DVD and Blu-ray Disc on November 3, 2008, in the UK, November 4, 2008, in the USA, and December 10, 2008, in Australia.
+The third movie, Bender's Game, was released on DVD and Blu-ray Disc on November 3, 2008, in the UK, November 4, 2008, in the US, and December 10, 2008, in Australia.
 The fourth movie, Into the Wild Green Yonder, was released on DVD and Blu-ray Disc on February 24, 2009.

+Following the series' revival, the show's executive producer Claudia Katz had announced more upcoming movies for Hulu while also hinting at a theatrical release.